qooxdoo/qooxdoo/documentation/manual/source/pages/server/overview.rst

 Included Features
 =================

-This listing shows the core features of the *qxoo* package.
+This listing shows the core features of the *%{qooxdoo} %{Server}* package.
 If you build your own package with the skeleton way of using %{qooxdoo}, the feature set might be extended depending on your application code.

 * :doc:`Object Orientation </pages/core/oo_introduction>`
    * :doc:`Classes </pages/core/classes>`